 Maintenance for a longer lifespan

-There are a few things you can do to allow for the standard water heater to reach upwards of 15 – 20 years, these methods include:
+There are a few things you can do to enable the typical water heater to last up to 15 to 20 years, such as:

 - An expansion tank is also a great addition and requirement for any system.
 It is required by N.C.
 Plumbing Code for this to be installed on all new tank heaters.
 This small pressurized tank reduces thermal expansion and water hammer.
 Thermal expansion occurs when your water is heated causing the water molecules to separate from one another creating expansion.
 The increased load on the system is absorbed by the expansion tank reducing pressure on your entire system.
 Once thermal expansion has decreased the tank will push the water back into the system.